Introduction

 Note that these events are also triggered on the main Stapes

-object, so you can use Stapes.on
+object, so you can use Stapes.on to catch events

 from these mixed-in objects as well.